xufeisofly/organismo/README.md

 # Organismo

+Under Development!
 Organismo is a useful tool for converting org-mode text(in .org file) to html structure.

-Currently Organismo supports some very common org convertions:
+Currently Organismo only supports some very common org convertions:

 1. org headers